davidclough/node/_documents/javascript-guide/javascript-guide.md

   * The `prototype` property of the function needs to be set.
 In this case Car prototype will be a newly created in-memory object whose prototype is Object. ???
 This line is not essential in this case as it will occur by default.
 However, we are bearing in mind later examples which define more complex prototype chains.
   * The `prototype.constuctor` property is defined.

-The `constructor` property is not automatically assigned via some under-the-bonnet magic.
+Defining the `constructor` property is good practice.
+There may be the odd occasion when an object needs to be able to refer to its own constructor and it is better not to be referring to it explicitly by its name.
+The property is not automatically assigned via some under-the-bonnet magic.
 It unfortunately has to be defined manually.

-Defining the `constructor` property is good practice.
-It means you will later be able to "determine the type" of a complex object at a later point.
-Remember that the `typeof` is only of any real use when dealing with primitive types like bool, number and string.
-If you call `typeof` for any complex object all that will be returned is "object".   ....constructor

 This code constructs on object from the Car function defined above and examines some of its properties: